MozillaFoundation/2017-global-sprint-planning/sites.md

 # Wrangling Sites for Global Sprint

 Reveiew the [Site Hosts info](https://mozilla.github.io/global-sprint/projects/).
-Each Hub should aim to bring 3-5 Sites or more, to the Sprint.
+Each Hub should aim to bring five or more Sites to the Sprint.
 More Sites means more participation, project work, and community building!

 ### Workflow for Sites